“Discipline is the bridge between goals and accomplishment”

 If you are further down the experience path, these programs will not move your career along.
 So as you investigate a program, ask who its intended participants are.
 What are the specific skills, knowledge, abilities they will teach?

 2. Evaluate your own career goals.
 Stephanie, look at the current skills you have and the areas you need to improve.
-Will this particular business program address the weak areas you want to strengthen?
+Will this particular career development program address the weak areas you want to strengthen?

 Don’t hesitate to call the school or company offering it and ask in depth questions.
 This is your time and money.
 You need to see that it profits you.